schambon77/CarND-MPC/README.md

           psi -= (v/Lf) * steering_angle * latency;
           v += throttle * latency;

+Note this is the first transformation performed (before polynomial fitting).

 ### Simulation

-The vehicle successfully drives a lap safely around the track.
+The vehicle successfully drives a lap safely around the track at an average speed slighty below 50 mph.